Modelling Material Injection Into Porous Structures Under Non-isothermal Conditions: Abstract

 \section{Abstract}

 {In this work, the Theory of Porous Media (TPM) is employed to model percutaneous vertebroplasty, a medical procedure in which acrylic cement is injected into cancellous vertebral bone.
-Previously, isothermal macroscale models have been derived to describe this material injection and the mechanical interactions which arise.
-However, the temperature of the injected cement is typically below the human body temperature, necessitating the extension of these models to the non-isothermal case.
-Following the modelling principles of the TPM and consi\-dering local thermal non-equilibrium conditions, our model introduces three energy balances as well as additional constitutive relations.
-If restricted to local thermal equilibrium conditions, our model equations are in agreement with other examples of TPM-based models.
-We observe that our model elicits physically reasonable behaviour in numerical simulations which employ parameter values and initial and boundary conditions relevant for our application.
+Previously, isothermal macroscale models have been derived to describe this material injection and the arising mechanical interactions.
+However, the temperature of the injected cement is typically below the human body temperature, necessitating the extension of these existing models to the non-isothermal case.
+Following the modelling principles of the TPM and consi\-dering local thermal non-equilibrium conditions, our model introduces three energy balances as well as constitutive relations for thermal conduction and heat transfer.
+If restricted to local thermal equilibrium conditions, our model equations are in agreement with other TPM-based models.
+We observe that our model elicits physically reasonable behaviour in numerical simulations that employ parameter values and initial and boundary conditions relevant for our application.
 Noting that we neglect capillary effects, we claim our model to be thermodynamically consistent despite the employment of simplifying assumptions during its derivation, such as the Coleman and Noll procedure.}

 \keywords{Theory of porous media, Non-isothermal, Local thermal non-equilibrium, Material injection}